 The Community Health Ambassadors (CHA’s) are currently enrolled in the City College of San Francisco’s (CCSF) Community Health Worker (CHW) Certificate Program.
 The goal of the Community Health Worker Certificate Program is to prepare and train CHA’s to better understand community-oriented health, provide proper health education, and promote client advocacy in both clinic and community settings.
 The CHW program has allowed the CHAs to practice what they learn in the classroom within their community.

 The Preterm Birth Initiative

-In collaboration with San Francisco State University and UCSF Benioff Community Innovation Project, three Community Innovators examined pregnant and inadequately housed low-income women in San Francisco.
+In collaboration with San Francisco State University and UCSF Benioff Community Innovation Project, three Community Innovators examined inadequately housed low-income pregnant women in San Francisco.
 The Community Innovators completed close to 60 interviews with program staff and key systems representatives and held 10 Mama Sharing sessions with over 60 women who have experienced pregnancy, inadequate housing and in many cases, preterm birth.
 This project concluded in producing an Action Agenda to embark on a campaign to raise awareness and catalyze change.

-The Tobacco Free Project is a community based project focused on social justice, health equity, and developing Emerging Community Leaders in multi-housing developments, to assess the health and environmental needs of these communities.
-The Tobacco Free Project prioritized and led educational and organizational campaigns for tobacco control initiatives, including limiting availability and promotion of tobacco products, developing smoke free multi-housing units, capacity building of community partners, cessation programs, Health Retail SF, and many others.
+The Tobacco-Free Project is a community-based project focused on social justice, health equity, and developing Emerging Community Leaders in multi-housing developments, to assess the health and environmental needs of these communities.
+The Tobacco-Free Project prioritized and led educational and organizational campaigns for tobacco control initiatives, including limiting availability and promotion of tobacco products, developing smoke-free multi-housing units, capacity building of community partners, cessation programs, Health Retail SF, and many others.